alex-toy/AzureArchitectTechnologies/README.md

 <img src="/pictures/vnp5.png" title="virtual network peering"  width="900">

 #### Point to site VPN connection

+Suppose you want to establish a secure connection from your machine to a machine inside a VN using its private IP, you need to use a point to site VPN connection.

 - create a VM *stagingvm* inside a VN *stagingnetwork/subnetA*
 <img src="/pictures/ptsvpnc.png" title="virtual network peering"  width="900">